Improving Sleep for Chronic Pain

 The trial does not specify if you need to stop taking your current medications, but it allows medications prescribed for pain or sleep.
 You should have a written agreement from your doctor if you are on opioid medication.

-What data supports the effectiveness of the treatment CBT-I for improving sleep in patients with chronic pain?
+What evidence suggests that CBT-I is effective for improving sleep in individuals with chronic pain?

 Christina S McCrae, PhD